English: New undergraduate students

-Please also be aware that an optional Humanities and Social Sciences Information Fair will be held in Amory C501 from 15:00 to 16:30 on Wednesday 21st September.
+Please also be aware that an optional Humanities, Arts and Social Sciences Information Fair will be held in Queen Margaret Rooms 1-3, Queen’s Building, Streatham campus on Monday 18 September.
+You will find details in your timetable when it is published.

 If you are a Combined Honours or Flexible Combined Honours student please ensure you view the New Students information for all your subjects since each will have its own Academic Induction information and timetable.